The transmission spectrum of the potentially rocky planet L 98-59 c: PSG Atmospheric Modeling and Retrieval

-In this sense, the result of this approach is similar to what is commonly done by statistically sampling the parameter space via nesting or Monte-Carlo approaches.
-In this case, we explored the parameter space to locate a region where the reduced $\chi^2$ has a minimum.
-Those gases characterized by a clear minimum in the reduced $\chi^2$ in correspondence of a specific concentration are those that are more likely to be present in the atmosphere.
-Vice-versa, those who do not yield a clear reduced $\chi^2$ minimum for any concentration are likely not to be detectable above the noise level.
+Through this process we explored the statistical parameter space to locate regions where the $\chi^{2}_{red}$ value has a minimum.
+Those gases characterized by a clear minimum in $\chi^{2}_{red}$ in correspondence to a specific concentration are those that are more likely to be present in the atmosphere.
+Those that do not yield a clear $\chi^{2}_{red}$ minimum for any concentration are likely not detectable above the noise level.